-An internal reference dye is included for reaction normalization.
+A vial of internal reference dye is included for reaction normalization.
 Maximum excitation of this dye is 586 nm and maximum emission is 605 nm.
 Standard instrument settings for ROX reference dye are satisfactory for the measurement of the internal reference dye.
-This internal reference dye is necessary for ABI Sequence Detection Systems and does not interfere with the Roche LightCycler® SYBR Green quantitative PCR results.
+This internal reference dye is necessary for ABI Sequence Detection Systems.